Gmulti/skeleton-plugin-blocks-gutenberg/README.md

 This project uses [Brunch JS][brunch-js]
 You can use whatever feature offered by Brunch JS in your project.

+To install Brunch JS in global : `npm install -g brunch`

 ### `brunch watch`
 This command build the project and listen to files changes.
 You can also use the `brunch w` shorthand